zen-browser/docs/content/themes-store/themes-marketplace-submission-guidelines.md

     - Your theme must not violate any copyright laws.

 2. **Theme Validation**:
-    - Your theme's name has to be unique and less than `25` characters.
+    - Your theme's name must be unique and less than `25` characters.
-    - Your theme's description has to be less than `100` characters.
+    - Your theme's description must be less than `100` characters.
-    - Your theme's screenshot has to be a `PNG` with size of `300x200` (it can be resized after upload).
+    - Your theme's screenshot must be a `PNG` with a size of `300x200` (it can be resized after upload).
-    - Your theme must contain a valid `readme` describing the theme and how to use it.
+    - Your theme must contain a valid `README` describing the theme and how to use it.
     - If your theme has any preferences values, they must be set in the `preferences` text area as a `JSON` object.
       - See how preferences work [here](themes-store/themes-marketplace-preferences.md).